CO2 experiments in the National Sea Simulator

-Researchers at AIMS are undertaking controlled aquarium experiments in the new National Sea Simulator (SeaSim) in Townsville, Queensland, to better understand the effects of ocean acidification on all life stages of marine organisms.
+AIMS scientists are undertaking controlled aquarium experiments in the National Sea Simulator (SeaSim), to better understand the effects of ocean acidification on all life stages of marine organisms.
 They are also investigating the joint effects of ocean acidification and other pressures like warming and reduced water quality.

-Experiments have started to confirm some of the observations made at the CO2 seeps.
+Experiments in SeaSim have started to confirm some of the observations made at the CO2 seeps.

-For example, experiments conducted by Dr. Neal Cantin and collaborators have shown that corals contrast in their sensitivity to temperature and ocean acidification, with some species being very robust to CO2 enriched ocean acidification, yet sensitive to thermal stress.
+Experiments have also shown that corals contrast in their sensitivity to temperature and ocean acidification, with some species being very robust to CO2 enriched ocean acidification, yet sensitive to thermal stress.
 The potential benefits from CO2 enrichment have also been documented for tropical seagrass species, but only in areas of high light and good water quality.

 Researchers are now trying to learn what the underlying mechanisms are that determine the CO2 tolerance in the hardiest species.